 The insect fauna of the Agassiz Lowlands has been poorly studied historically.
 Recent surveys reveal a rich fauna of strong boreal affinity, combined with elements of the eastern deciduous woodland and aspen parkland biomes.
-Species richness within the Agassiz Lowlands of Beltrami, Lake of the Woods, and Roseau counties could approach 10,000 species.90 The task of surveying, specimen curation, and identification is a daunting one however, and many decades of field work and collaboration with specialists is needed to unveil most of the diversity.
+Species richness within the Agassiz Lowlands of Beltrami, Lake of the Woods, and Roseau counties could approach 10,000 species.95 The task of surveying, specimen curation, and identification is a daunting one however, and many decades of field work and collaboration with specialists is needed to unveil most of the diversity.
 Well over 10,000 specimens representing approximately 1,500-2,000 species have been collected in recent surveys, but outside of the Lepidoptera (moths and butterflies) most await identification.

 Four orders comprise the bulk of insect diversity.
 Coleoptera (beetles) are the most diverse, with perhaps 3000-4500 species expected in the Agassiz Lowlands.
 Hymenoptera (bees, wasps, and ants), Diptera (flies), and Lepidoptera (moths and butterflies) are also extremely diverse with approximately 1000-2000 species (each) expected.
-The moths and butterflies are the best studied group, with 618 species recorded (Appendix K).91
+The moths and butterflies are the best studied group, with 618 species recorded.96

 Insects are the dominant animals of terrestrial ecosystems (Grimaldi and Engel 2005).
 Their species diversity, biomass, and overall ecological importance are unmatched, yet they are given little regard as wildlife.
 Lepidoptera (moths and butterflies) are the dominant herbivores in the ecosystem, as well as important pollinators and food for other animals.
 As caterpillars, they consume more plant matter than any other group (large vertebrates included).
 Their feeding typically goes unnoticed, but outbreaks of some species can denude large stands of vegetation.
-Those which cause notable damage in the Agassiz Lowlands include the forest tent moth, which can defoliate many deciduous trees (especially aspen), the jack pine budworm, and the spruce budworm which can severely damage balsam fir; it is also a critical food source for many birds (Crawford and Jennings, 1989).
+Those which cause notable damage in the Agassiz Lowlands include the forest tent moth, which can defoliate many deciduous trees (especially aspen), the jack pine budworm, and the spruce budworm which can severely damage balsam fir; it is also a critical food source for many birds (Crawford and Jennings 1989).
 Even the smallest of the moths can have a big impact.
 The aspen leaf blotch miner moth is smaller than a grain of rice, yet the caterpillars (which form characteristic blotches on aspen leaves) can turn an entire forest from bright green to dull olive in outbreak years.

-Coleoptera (beetles) occupy a variety of niches, from mammal burrows to streams and ponds, but are perhaps most notable for exploiting various trees niches (from bark to inside wood, both living and dead).
+Coleoptera (beetles) occupy a variety of niches, from mammal burrows to streams and ponds, but are perhaps most notable for exploiting various niches in trees (from bark to inside wood, both living and dead).
 They are a major food resource for other animals (e.g. their larvae are the targets of woodpecker drillings) and many are important decomposers, predators, and pollinators.
 The larch beetle is an example of a species that is destructive to timber.

 Hymenoptera (bees, wasps, and ants) are among the most important pollinators, serve as natural biological control to keep other insects in check, and are food for other animals.
 Diptera (flies) are perhaps the mostly ecologically diverse group.
-Although some are notorious for spreading disease and sucking blood (e.g., mosquitos), most are beneficial as detritivores, decomposers, pollinators, natural
+Although some are notorious for spreading disease and sucking blood (e.g., mosquitos), most are beneficial as detritivores, decomposers, pollinators, natural biological control, and food for other animals.
+The remaining insect orders may lack the great diversity of the four largest orders, but nonetheless are ecologically important.
+For example, aquatic groups such

-89 Contributed by Kyle Johnson, University of Wisconsin, Madison.
+94 Contributed by Kyle Johnson, University of Wisconsin, Madison.

-90 Estimates based on ratios of Lepidoptera biodiversity to other insect groups (based on Grimaldi and Engel 2005 and regional surveys by K. Johnson).
+95 Estimates based on ratios of Lepidoptera biodiversity to other insect groups (based on Grimaldi and Engel [2005] and regional surveys by K. Johnson).

-91 Many unidentified and unlabeled specimens are yet unaccounted for, and habitats other than peatlands are weakly sampled, so numerous additions are expected.
+96 See Appendix K in the Draft CCMP.
+Many unidentified and unlabeled specimens are yet unaccounted for, and habitats other than peatlands are weakly sampled, so numerous additions are expected.